GPT-2 – Language Models are Unsupervised Multitask Learners

 ' and'

-We have obtained the following token using the greedy method, that is, the token with the highest probability.
-But we already saw in the transformers library post, the ways to generate texts that you can do sampling, top-k, top-p, etc.
+We obtained the following token using the greedy method, that is, the token with the highest probability.
+But we already saw in the post about the transformers library the ways to generate text that can be done sampling, top-k, top-p, etc.

 Let's put everything into a function and see what comes out if we generate a few tokens